Sergei Monia

 Sergei Alexandrovich Monia (Сергей Александрович Моня; born 15 April 1983) is a Russian former professional basketball player.
-He was selected by the NBA club the Portland Trail Blazers, in the first round (23rd overall) of the 2004 NBA draft.
+He was selected by the National Basketball Association (NBA) club the Portland Trail Blazers, in the first round (23rd overall) of the 2004 NBA draft.
 At a height of tall, he played at both the small forward and power forward positions.

 Professional career

 Monia played briefly for the Portland Trail Blazers and the Sacramento Kings, during the 2005–06 NBA season, playing in 26 games and averaging 3 points per game, in 13 minutes per game.

 On 23 February 2006 Monia and Seattle SuperSonics' center Vitaly Potapenko, were traded to the Kings, in exchange for power forward Brian Skinner (who ended up with the Trail Blazers), in a three-team deal.
 Monia saw action in only three games for the Kings, and was waived on 28 July 2006, because of his desire to play professionally in the Russian Superleague A for Dynamo Moscow.

 In June 2010, Monia signed a two-year deal with the Russian club Khimki.
 With them, he won the EuroCup championship in 2012.
 In June 2012, he extended his contract with Khimki, for two more years.
 On 6 March 2015 he signed a new three-year contract extension with Khimki.

 On 13 June 2023, Monia announced his retirement.